A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: Preliminaries

 \begin{remark} \end{remark} \begin{enumerate} \item[(i)] As observed in~\cite[page 136]{HKS}, the irreducible factors $f_i$ which are self-reciprocal imply that the cardinality $q_i$ of each field extension $F_i$ is an even power of $q$, for all $i$.
-However, there are two exceptions.
-The first one, for all $m$ and $q$, is the field extension coming from the irreducible factor $x-1$ of $x^m-1$.
+However, there are two exceptions: The first one, for all $m$ and $q$, is the field extension coming from the irreducible factor $x-1$ of $x^m-1$.
 The other exception occurs when $q$ is odd and $m$ is even in which $x+1$ is another self-reciprocal factor of $x^m-1$.
-In both exceptions, $q_i=q$ and we equip these fields with the Euclidean inner product.
+In both exceptions, $q_i=q$, so we can equip these fields with the Euclidean inner product.
 Otherwise, we equip $F_i$ with the Hermitian inner product. \item[(ii)] When the constituent codes $C_i$ over finite extension fields coming from self-reciprocal factors are self-dual, self-orthogonal, or dual-containing (under the Hermitian or Euclidean inner products), for all $1 \leq i \leq s$, then the respective $\ell$-QC code $\C$ is self-dual, self-orthogonal, or dual-containing, respectively.
-Therefore, the duality of $\C$ is managed by the duality of its constituent codes over finite extension fields obtained from self-reciprocal polynomials. \end{enumerate} The next result extends~\cite[Theorem 4.2]{lingsole} to the dual of a QC code. \begin{proposition}\cite[Proposition 7.3.5]{HKS} Let $\C$ be a QC code with CRT decomposition as~\eqref{CRTdecompcode}.
-Then its dual code $\C^{\perp}$ (under the Euclidean inner product) is of the form
+Therefore, the duality of $\C$ is managed by the duality of its constituent codes over finite extension fields obtained from self-reciprocal polynomials. \end{enumerate}